braam/blog-hugo/content/posts/aruba-convert-AP-to-IAP.md

 the AP-305 PIN layout:
 ![AP-305 Console](/posts_images/aruba_ap305_console.png)

-Google your RPI GPIO pin layout as not all the RPI's have the same layout and connect the jumper wires.
+Google your RPI GPIO pin layout as not all the RPI's have the same layout and connect the jumper wires. you'll need the UART TXD and RXD GPIO ports.

 ### Flashing procedure